Udemy vs Skillshare: Which is Best? An in-depth Comparison (2021)

 Udemy vs Skillshare: Differences

-The answer to the debate of Udemy vs Skillshare is dependent on two things: the type of course you’re looking to build and the audience you want to reach.
+The answer to whether Udemy or Skillshare is the platform for you is dependent on two things: The type of course you’re looking to build and the audience you want to reach.

 Choose Skillshare if you want to teach short, practical courses to creatives.